 Today, the children worked in groups to carry out a fair test in to how the sound of a buzzer changed as the voltage in the circuit was increased (they increased the voltage by adding more batteries each time they tested).
 They used their knowledge from previous investigations to make a prediction, then drew a line graph to show the results and finally explained what they found out.

 This year the leavers' hoodies arrived before the Summer so the children will be getting plenty of wear out of them!

-Written by Mrs Matthews (proud class teacher) and her brilliant pupils (Mandela class).
+Written by Mrs Matthews & Mrs Hayter (proud class teachers) and their brilliant pupils (Mandela class).